Article Index

 24697-28074

 5-10 % 10-30 % Mean agreement better than 5 to 10 % in the troposphere and UTLS.
 Bias goes up to -15 % in the higher stratosphere (35-45 km), but with vertical oscillations.
 Dispersion of order of 30 % in the troposphere, and 10 to 20 % in the UTLS and upper stratosphere.
+Despite positive (troposphere) and negative (stratosphere) drifts at individual levels, no significant drift is detected for the vertically integrated profile.

 OFFL 02.04.00